stevearrants/style/docs/interfacewriting.md

 > To get started, click the **JIRA Service Desk** link to create a new
 > ticket.
 Remember to include the details of your problem.

-Us positive language and focus on what the reader *can do* rather than what they *can't do*.
+Use positive language and focus on what the reader *can do* rather than what they *can't do*.

 Instead of: